The human papillomavirus (HPV) vaccine is not just for girls anymore. In fact, it’s more important than ever that boys get vaccinated too.

 5. There is no test for HPV in boys or men

-There is very little testing that can be done for HPV.
-In fact, there is no approved test for HPV for men, according to the CDC.
-The testing that can be done is recommended for women over the age of 30.
-Most HPV diagnoses in men are made only after something worse, like cancer, has been detected.
+There is no approved HPV test for men, according to the CDC.
+HPV testing is currently performed only as part of cervical cancer screening.
+Most HPV diagnoses in men are made only after HPV-related disease, like genital warts or cancer, has been detected.

 So, to recap, if you are between the ages of 9 to 21, you should get the HPV vaccine.
 If you’re under age 45, there may also be reasons to get the vaccine if you haven’t gotten it before.
 Doing so has few risks, and it can help prevent you and your sexual partners from contracting HPV and developing cancer later in life.